ECB backs search for new benchmark to replace Euribor

-LONDON (Reuters) - The European Central Bank called on Thursday for the creation of a new breed of bank-to-bank lending rates to complement and eventually take over from scandal-tainted benchmarks such as Euribor and Libor.
+LONDON, Oct 10 (Reuters) - The European Central Bank called on Thursday for the creation of a new breed of bank-to-bank lending rates to compliment and eventually take over from scandal-tainted benchmarks such as Euribor and Libor.

 In an article in the central bank’s monthly report, the ECB reiterated its plea for banks to stay involved in interbank rate setting and for those who have recently quit as contributors to benchmarks to return while alternatives are constructed.

-Doubts over the future of Euribor and its London counterpart Libor have been raised after fixing scandals that have cost major banks fines running into billions of dollars and lost some of their top executives their jobs.
+Doubts over the future of Euribor and its London counterpart Libor have been raised following a string of fixing scandals that have cost major banks billions of dollars in fines and lost some of their top executives their jobs.

-“Further steps need to be taken to explore alternative reference rates that are more transaction-based and that could be a potential substitute for the current reference rates,” the ECB said.
+“It is crucial that (the benchmarks’) ...continuity is assured at all times, while more long-term reform solutions aimed at making reference rates such as Euribor more transaction-based are being assessed,” the ECB said.

-The European Commission is due to conclude a long-awaited review of interbank lending rates in the coming months that will determine the fate of rates like Euribor.
+The European Commission is due to conclude a review of interbank lending rates spoon.

-The ECB said recent work it had done with money market banks showed there was currently too little of the traditional ‘unsecured’ trading to create a reliable rate based purely on transactions rather than the current estimate-based system that proved vulnerable to manipulation.
+The ECB said recent work it had done with money market banks showed there was currently too little trading to create a reliable rate based purely on transactions rather than the current estimate-based system that led to manipulation.

 But it pressed banks and the agencies that run benchmarks to come up with alternatives at least partly based on real deals that would better suit market needs and rebuild trust.